DanielOrtel/morph-declaration-to-raw/README.md

 console.info(valueOne.propertyOne); // the object is "evaled" into memory

 valueOne.propertyTwo = 'new value'; // you can modify before writing it to file

-// functions are essentially strings that will be written to the file, but you can access them directly
-// by evaling them:
-const myFunc = evalFunctionDeclaration(valueOne.functionDeclaration);

 // merge externals declaration so imports are not duplicated const externals = new Set([...externalsOne, ...externalsTwo]);